Okada video rebuts casino mogul Wynn in legal fight

-HONG KONG (Reuters) - Japanese billionaire Kazuo Okada, embroiled in a legal fight with former partner Steve Wynn, the chairman of casino operator Wynn Resorts, used a video on Tuesday to deny claims by the Las Vegas mogul that he was “unsuitable” to be a company director.
+HONG KONG, March 13 (Reuters) - Japanese billionaire Kazuo Okada, embroiled in a legal fight with former partner Steve Wynn, the chairman of casino operator Wynn Resorts , used a video on Tuesday to deny claims by the Las Vegas mogul that he was “unsuitable” to be a company director.

 Wynn, known for his flamboyant showman persona, has claimed that Okada, his former largest shareholder who helped bankroll his casino empire over a decade ago, is unsuitable to continue as a board member of his $12 billion firm, forcibly redeeming Okada’s 20 percent stake in February.

 “We have never done anything improper for the purpose of receiving future governmental benefits.
-Specifically I would like to note we have not received a final gaming license, and ultimately a license will be granted automatically upon our completing construction,” Okada said through a translator, speaking publically about his side of the bitter legal tussle for the first time since it erupted in January.
+Specifically I would like to note we have not received a final gaming licence, and ultimately a licence will be granted automatically upon our completing construction,” Okada said through a translator, speaking publically about his side of the bitter legal tussle for the first time since it erupted in January.

 Okada, an engineer who started his career by repairing jukeboxes, filed a counterclaim in a U.S. federal court on Monday over his shares, bought by Wynn at a 30 percent discount that Okada called “outrageous”.